The New Beginning in Osaka (2016)

 The New Beginning in Osaka (2016) was a professional wrestling pay-per-view (PPV) event promoted by New Japan Pro-Wrestling (NJPW).
 The event took place on February 11, 2016, in Osaka, Osaka, at the Edion Arena Osaka.
 The event featured nine matches, four of which were contested for championships.
 In the main event, Kazuchika Okada defended the IWGP Heavyweight Championship against Hirooki Goto.

-In addition to airing worldwide through NJPW's internet streaming site, NJPW World, the event also aired in Japan as a PPV through SKY PerfecTV!.
+In addition to airing worldwide through NJPW World, the event also aired in Japan as a PPV through SKY PerfecTV!.
 The New Beginning in Osaka was the ninth event under the New Beginning name and the third under the New Beginning in Osaka name.

 Storylines

 The New Beginning in Osaka featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The first matches for The New Beginning in Osaka were announced on January 12, 2016.
 The event would be main evented by Kazuchika Okada making his third defense of the IWGP Heavyweight Championship against challenger Hirooki Goto.
 The match stemmed from the previous August's G1 Climax tournament, where Goto defeated Okada at the same arena in Osaka.
 Following the win, Goto, then the IWGP Intercontinental Champion, began petitioning for a championship unification match with Okada, but the match never came to fruition.
 Following Wrestle Kingdom 10 in Tokyo Dome on January 4, 2016, where Okada successfully defended the IWGP Heavyweight Championship against Hiroshi Tanahashi, Goto challenged him to a title match, which led to Okada ridiculing him for his numerous unsuccessful attempts at winning the title.
 On January 6, Goto attacked Okada at a press conference, setting up a title match between the two for The New Beginning in Osaka.
 Goto continued attacking Okada during each day of the tour leading to The New Beginning in Osaka, drawing boos from NJPW crowds.
 He also stated that upon becoming the IWGP Heavyweight Champion, he would not accept a title challenge from Okada unless he first won the IWGP Intercontinental Championship.
 Goto entered the match with a seven-match losing streak in IWGP Heavyweight Championship matches, having lost all of his attempts at winning the title ever since his first challenge in November 2007.